-Using his knowledge of the Korean language and culture, Daniel enjoys visiting South Korea to establish new connections and build relationships with existing clients.
+Using his knowledge of the Korean language and culture, Daniel enjoys making regular trips to Seoul to establish new connections and build relationships with his existing clients.

 University of Cambridge, Master’s Degree in Natural Sciences (Biochemistry); University of Cambridge, PhD in Plant Molecular Biology